RafaelCartenet/OCR-CMC7/README.md

   `python toDataFile.py`

 ## CMC7training.py
 Using the previously created Labeled Data, learn using SVM how to classify the different digits.
-Train using trainProportion percent of the labeled datas, and the remaining ones to test the accuracy of the model Use :
+Train using trainProportion percent of the labeled datas, and the remaining ones to test the accuracy of the model.
+Use :
   `python CMC7training.py`

 ## extractCMC7.py
 Extract the CMC7 code from a jpeg scan, using the previously trained SVM model.
 Use :
   `python extractCMC7.py filename.jpeg`

 ### Settings
 Check parameters.py